snowremote/oxyaudit/README.md

 # Oxyaudit — Opioid dose audit

-A single-purpose, static tool to assist with counting packaged tablets for audit.
+A single-purpose, static tool to assist with counting packaged tablets or capsules for audit.
+Intended for use by Healthcare Professionals.

+Counting trays of 14 can be time-consuming for some people, while accruracy remains importnat.
+This simple tool helps with counting, accurately.

 - Works from a server subfolder (`/oxyaudit/`) and GitHub Pages.
 - No service worker by default.
 Web App Manifest included.